CaliberMan/CaliberMan/README.md

 # 👋 Hey There!
 - I am a Computer Science Student at EPITA
 - Enthusiastic about exploring new tools and am energized by a challenge.
-- I am interested in Deep Learning and AI.
+- I am interested in working in a managerial role.

 # 🛠️ Languages and Tools